chikuanghacker/learngit/readme.txt

-git is a wrsion control system git is A free software
+Git is a  kkkk  wrsion control system git is A free software
 Git is A distributed version control system
 Git is  A free software